joshco/csv2osdi/Readme.md

 # the schema representing your CSV file structure
 # For each field, set the column number with a zero based integer.
 # Eg, the first column is column 0
+# this schema is for the included [sample.csv](sample.csv) file which has columns:
+#
+#Household ID,Last,First,Middle,YoB,MoB,DoB,Address,City,State,Zip,Email, Volunteer_tag,color

 schema:
   email_address: 11
   given_name: 2 #first name